dl1ycf/piHPSDR-MacOS-Binary/README.md

 # piHPSDR-MacOS-Binary

-MacOS has a lot of very useful security features that make it difficult to distribute binaries for amateur developers such as me.
-It might happen that your Mac refuses to start applications down-loaded from the internet, or that such applications do not get permission to use sound input devices, and so on.
+Since this binary has been created on a Mac running MacOS 10.15 "Catalina", it will not run on earlier versions.

-Instead of circumventing all these highly useful security features, the "binary" distribution of piHPSDR for MacOS now is such that it compiles the application on *YOUR* machine.
+This binary is bundled with the WDSP library but all other libraries, including SoapySDR and its support modules, must be present.

-As in the previous binary distribution, a "homebrew" universe is installed, now including SoapySDR libraries and support files for several radios including the Adalm Pluto, and then the source code of WDSP and piHPSDR is down-loaded and compiled, at the end the piHPSDR application is put on your Desktop.
+To this end, a "homebrew" universe must be created on your Mac, and the required libraries must be installed.

-NOTE: this application will only run on the computer where it has been created.
+This is done automatically with the shell script named "install.sh".

-So download the file install.sh, which is the only file you find here besides these notes, and put it on your Desktop.
+So download the file install.sh and put it on your Desktop.
 To this end, click "install.sh" and then the "Raw" button, then you can save the plain text file to your Desktop.